mensahsandra/clnch-web/README.md

 ### Personal Fit

-CLNCH can use a user's opportunity profile — including education, experience, skills, interests, goals, location, and career direction — to help answer:
+CLNCH can use a user's opportunity profile, including: education, experience, skills, interests, goals, location, and career direction — to help answer:

 **"Is this actually relevant to me?"**